Borrelia: Relapsing fever

 B. recurrentis, a common species underlying relapsing fever, is transmitted by the human body louse; no other animal reservoir of B. recurrentis is known.
 B. recurrentis infects the person via mucous membranes and then invades the bloodstream.

 Other tick-borne relapsing infections are acquired from other species, such as B. hermsii, B. parkeri, or B. miyamotoi, which can be spread from rodents, and serve as a reservoir for the infection, via a tick vector.
 B. hermsii and B. recurrentis cause very similar diseases, although the disease associated with B. hermsii has more relapses and is responsible for more fatalities, while the disease caused by B. recurrentis has longer febrile and afebrile intervals and a longer incubation period.

+Borellia miyamotoi disease

+B. miyamotoi is different from other relapsing-fever species in that it can also be spread by the same hard-shell Ixodes tick that spread Lyme disease.
+Other species are spread by the softbody Ornithodoros tick.

 Diagnosis

 Direct tests include culture of Borrelia from skin, blood, or cerebrospinal fluid (CSF), and detection of genetic material by polymerase chain reaction in skin, blood, or synovial fluid.
 Two-tiered serological testing is performed for differential diagnosis of Borrelia infection.
 The first-tier tests detect specific antibodies (IgM and IgG together or separately) and include enzyme-linked immunoassays (e.g. ELISAs) and immunofluorescent assays.
 Positive results for first-tier tests are confirmed using second-tier testing.
 The second tier consists of standardized immunoblotting, either by using Western blots or blots striped with diagnostically important purified antigens.
 Positive results for second-tier tests are confirmatory for the presence of Borrelia infection.
 Spirochetes can also be seen using Wright-stained blood smears.